NarsilDev/digital-ocean-articles/kubernetes-security.md

 * **Reviewing Request Attributes:** once the API call passes the authentication check the server gathers its attributes: user, group, request path, request verbs, namespace, resources, API group.
 Those attributes are necessary in order to answer *who* is the entity making the request, *what* it wants to do, *where* it wants to execute it and *what* are the resources affected.
 * **Evaluating Attributes Against All Declared Policies:** in Kubernetes terms, authorization policies are called roles.
 The RBAC module is responsible for finding the user/service *bindings* and deciding if the request complies with the assigned *roles* for the particular combination of actions, resources and namespace specified.

 That leads to two key concepts: *roles* and *bindings*.
 RBAC default is denying all requests to the API server meaning you need to assign permissions depending on your needs.
 Each role describes what verbs (create, get, delete, list, etc) are allowed for determined resources (pods, nodes, secrets, namespaces).
-Consider roles as a convenient group of permissions.
+You can also consider roles as a convenient group of permissions.
 Once you create the roles, you need to bind them to users or service accounts that need authorization for using resources on a particular namespace or for the whole cluster.

 Formally speaking, Kubernetes RBAC recognizes four top-level types of objects for managing permissions: